Down Senior Hurling Championship

 The Down Senior Hurling Championship (known for sponsorship reasons as the Morgan Fuels Down GAA Senior Hurling Championship and abbreviated to the Down SHC) is an annual hurling competition contested by top-tier Down GAA clubs.
 The Down County Board of the Gaelic Athletic Association has organised it since 1903.
-Ballycran won the 2021 championship defeating Portaferry in the Final after extra time.

-Portaferry are the title holders, defeating Ballycran by 0-20 to 0-16 in the 2023 final.
+Portaferry are the title holders, defeating Ballygalget by 2-24 to 2-13 in the 2025 final.

 History

 Faugh-a-Ballagh won the inaugural Down SHC in 1903.

-The competition has been won by 10 teams, 9 of which have won it more than once.
+The competition has been won by ten teams, nine of which have won it more than once.
 Ballycran is the most successful team in the tournament's history, having won it 27 times.
 No team outside Ballycran, Portaferry and Ballygalget have won the title since Kilclief's 23rd victory in 1956.

 Format

 Introduced in 1903 as the Down Senior Hurling Championship, it was initially a straight knockout tournament open only to senior-ranking club teams, with its winner reckoned as the Down county champion.
-In its present format, four clubs play each other in a double round-robin system.
-The competition winner is determined through a group and knockout format.
-The top two teams proceed to the final match.
+In its present format, six clubs play each other in a group stage.
+The top four teams proceed to a knock-out stage.

 Teams

-2025 teams
+2026 teams

 The 6 teams competing in the 2025 Down Senior Hurling Championship are: